DOT Driver Services

-Our DOT Driver Services help trucking companies and motor carriers take the next steps after hiring a driver, including Drug and Alcohol Testing, DOT Physicals, Driver File Management, Driver Training, and so on.
+CNS helps trucking companies with new driver onboarding, Drug and Alcohol Testing, DOT Physicals, Driver File Management, Driver Training, and more.
 All with a goal to stay compliant as you grow your trucking business.

 Meeting FMCSA requirements while hiring CDL and CMV drivers is crucial to compliance.
 From creating new DQ files, to getting registered in the CDL clearinghouse, to pulling initial MVRs and pre-employment drug tests.